vroyalty/AgeGate-for-Bigcommerce/README.md

 1. We intercept them before they view your website, present a disclaimer and ask for their age.
 2. If they are over the configured age, we save a cookie on their browser that enables them browse through your website.
 If they are under the configured age, we redirect them to a page or website you specify.
+*Fun Fact: The cookie is named "Bouncer".
+If you inspect your cookies and see "Bouncer", say hi.*

 Things you can Configure
 -